slotThe/slotThe.github.io/posts/atreus-review.md

 Having essentially all parentheses on the base layer makes programming even more fun, especially the more parentheses-heavy languages—whether that'd be Clojure or Rust.

+The `REP` and `AREP` keys make use of the [Repeat Key][qmk:repeat-key] functionality;
+basically, `REP` executes the key chord that was last pressed.
+On the other hand,
+`AREP` is an alternative, configurable, of "repeating" things;
+by default, it turns some directional movements around—e.g., `M-f` becomes `M-b`—but it can be made to pretty much input anything one wants.

 ## Layer 1